Find Affordable College Courses

 Top 10 Best Chemistry Bachelor's Degree Schools

 Our analysis found The University of Texas at Austin to be the best school for chemistry students who want to pursue a bachelor’s degree in Texas.
-Located in the city of Austin, UT Austin is a public college with a very large student population.
+Located in the large city of Austin, UT Austin is a public college with a fairly large student population.

 Chemistry majors at UT Austin take out an average of $19,082 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $243.

-You’ll be in good company if you decide to attend Texas A&M University - College Station.
-It ranked #2 on our 2023 Best Chemistry Bachelor’s Degree Schools in Texas list.
-Texas A&M College Station is a very large public school located in the city of College Station.
+Out of the 15 schools in Texas that were part of this year’s ranking, Texas A&M University - College Station landed the # 2 spot on the list.
+Texas A&M College Station is a fairly large public school located in the midsize city of College Station.

 This translates to an average monthly loan payment of $199, based on a 10-year repayment plan.